Double-well potential: Symmetric double-well

-The inverted double-well potential
+Inverted double-well potential

 Perturbation theory along with matching of solutions in domains of overlap and imposition of boundary conditions (different from those for the double-well) can again be used to obtain the eigenvalues of the Schrödinger equation for this potential.
 In this case, however, one expands around the central trough of the potential.
 The results are therefore different from those above.